 Innovation efforts that use the need-based perspective as a foundation seem to be more successful in general.
 Dave Power writes at harvard.edu that "Customer needs should drive innovation", Booz & Do states that 60 % of the top 10 global innovators are 'need seekers', and PwC writes that more than one-third of all companies say that the customers are their most crucial innovation partner.
 If this is true, we could actively choose to start our innovation efforts in need-based perspective and shape our innovation strategy towards becoming a needs seeker, and perhaps reach more successful innovation.

-These frameworks or check-lists can be utilized to develop ideas and innovations further, or to find previously unexplored areas to tap into.
+These frameworks or check-lists can be utilized to develop creative ideas and innovations further, or to find previously unexplored areas to tap into.
 They can also help us focus our innovation efforts on specific areas by choosing some main areas for innovation.
 They are not meant to be used as rigid structures.

 Why Innovation is essential